-- Fitness-For-Duty Evaluations: As part of D-H’s commitment to a drug-free workplace and the health and safety of our employees and patients, D-H implemented a Substance Abuse and Drug-Free Workplace policy and Fitness For Duty policy.
+- Fitness For Duty evaluations: As part of our commitment to a drug-free workplace and the health and safety of our employees and patients, D-H implemented a Substance Abuse and Drug-Free Workplace policy and Fitness For Duty policy.
 For information about Fitness For Duty Screenings, please contact Employee Relations (secure login required).

 - Hepatitis B (as job duties require)

 - Seasonal influenza

 - TB testing

 Non D-H employees will be advised of their required immunizations by their respective employer.

 If you need copies of your employee immunization records, please call Occupational Medicine at 603-653-3849.
 Please allow up to 72 hours for processing, as a nurse review is done for each request.

 Blood-borne or bodily fluid exposure at work